leroywharris/post-install-config/README.md

 <img src="https://i.imgur.com/uPqaRnc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-STEP 1, You must log on to your VM that you create in Azure (VM-1) using remote desktop.
+STEP 1, You must log onto the VM that you created in Azure (VM-1) using Remote Desktop App.
+Use your VM's Public IP address & don't forget your password.
 </p>
 <br />